When you implement an interactive voice response (IVR) system in your business, you do several things:

 3. Multi-input

-You can offer callers two methods of input for your call center IVR.
+You can offer callers two input methods for your call center IVR.
 The most common is DTMF, which is a numeric input that helps you guide a caller through your carefully planned call flow.

 An alternative is to allow callers to state their reasons for calling.
-For extra flexibility, and to speed up the routing process even more, you can offer a menu of options for them to repeat back to you or simply let them speak.
+For extra flexibility and to speed up the routing process further, you can offer a menu of options for them to repeat back to you, or simply let them speak.

 Using speech recognition, when your call center IVR recognizes a prompt, it will confirm it with the caller and route the call accordingly.
 Example: “Did you say ‘query an invoice?’
 Connecting you to our billing team.”